Apple TV Plus review

 Subtitles and closed captions

-With Apple’s closed captions feature, there are several caption styles to pick from and in several languages (currently only available in English and Bahasa Indonesia for the Australian version).
+With Apple’s closed captions feature, there are several caption styles to pick from and in several languages.
 In your Apple device settings, there’s more room to create your own caption style and customise font, background and text elements.

 For Apple users utilising Accessibility Shortcut, you can easily control VoiceOver, colour filters, zoom, voice control and other accessibility tools by triple-clicking your iPhone’s side button, or the menu button if you have an Apple TV.
 This is a handy addition for Apple users and makes it simpler to turn on and off the accessibility features that are important to you.
 Again, this is a standard hardware feature, not a service feature.